What is OCIA?

 How does OCIA work at St. Peter Cathedral?

-Sessions are led by our parish priests, deacons, and at times, a lay leader. (“Lay” means someone who is not a priest, deacon nor a religious-sister/nun.)
+Sessions are led by our parish priest, deacons, and lay leaders. (“Lay” means someone who is not a priest, deacon, or a religious sister/nun.)
 Each session will focus on a particular topic which is followed by a time for questions and discussion regarding how to apply this to our lives.
 As followers of Christ, we are a prayerful people and thus, will also pray together.

 Can I attend Mass if I am not Catholic?